 There is a crucial difference between information and knowledge.
 Understanding the gap can help prevent being duped by media marinades left and right, foreign and domestic.

-When information is uncertain: (a) we don’t “know” enough to infer conclusions; and (b) we don’t “know” if principles apply to deduce conclusions.
+When information is uncertain, two things happen: (a) we don’t “know” enough to infer conclusions; and (b) we don’t “know” if principles apply to deduce conclusions.
 This dilemma was particularly acute early on in the COVID-19 pandemic, as we shall see from contending statements.

 What can we do when we don’t know the facts or the context?
-Aside from having the sense or humility to recognize that, we can begin by thinking critically about information.
+Aside from having the sense or humility to recognize that, we can begin by thinking critically about information rather than accepting information as knowledge.

 A shorthand definition for information is, data-in-context.
 Here is a deeper definition that specifies what data is and what context is, in a way that we can assess meaning: